MooersLab/writingProgress2022/README.md

 Below are real examples from May 2020.
 Note how I exceeded the time goal while lagging behind on the word goal.
-Word count is not enough to track real progress made on vital non-generative writing activities related to the writing projects.
+Word count is not enough to track real progress made on vital non-generative writing activities related to the writing project.
 This my beef with many writing guides for academics is that they suggest that tracking word count is sufficient.
 A small minority of the effort behind an academic paper in the physical and biological sciences is the generation of new text.